 Fault Tolerance is the salient feature of Hadoop.
-By default, each and every block in HDFS has a Replication factor of 3.
+By default, every block in HDFS has a Replication factor of 3.
 For every data block, HDFS creates two more copies and stores them in a different location in the cluster.
-If any block goes missing due to machine failure, we still have two more copies of the same block and those are used.
+If any block goes missing due to machine failure, we still have two more copies of the same block, and those are used.
 In this way, Fault Tolerance is achieved in Hadoop.

 4. Schema Independent